Therinia lactucina

 Therinia lactucina is a species of moth in the family Saturniidae and the genus Therinia.
 It was first discovered by Pieter Cramer in 1780.

-There are, as of writing, two female specimens in the Natural History Museum, London.
-They were reportedly collected by a Mr. Spencer Moore, in Paraguay, however this is false, and they were collected during the Percy Sladen Mato Grosso Expedition (1891-1892), in Brazil.
-Two Oxytenis moths were found in Paraguay in 2014, but the species was not listed.
+Two female specimens exist in the Natural History Museum, London.
+They were reportedly collected by Spencer Moore, in Paraguay, however this is false, and they were collected during the Percy Sladen Mato Grosso Expedition (1891-1892), in Brazil.

+A subspecies of the moth, T. lactucina lactandensis, was described by Brechlin and Meister in 2014.